my-language-skills/simple-metadata/doc/copiados/doc-settings-site.md

 Simple metadata just work in default WP post and pages.
 Soon Attachments.

 ### PB Case
-Pressbooks installations have different options as their requeriments are different (not posts and pages).
+Pressbooks installations have different options as their requirements are different (not posts and pages).

 * Front-matter
 * Part